PeterKWIlliams/feed-aggregator-go/README.md

 ## Usage

 Authorization is provided by sending along the users api key in the `Authorization` header.
-The api key is generated when a user is created.
+The api key is generated automatically on user creation.

 Once the server is running, you can interact with it using the following endpoints: